Multiple sclerosis is Lyme disease: Anatomy of a cover-up

 Millions of people suffer from “Multiple sclerosis”.
 It slowly rots the central nervous system.
 And that’s when you’re lucky.
 Because it can also kill quickly.
 Quick or slow, it is a most horrible way to die and the fact that this suffering is wholly preventable and that this fact has been willfully suppressed and ignored for ten decades is a scandal worthy of reconsidering the remarkable, undeserved immunity that the medical world enjoys.
 Only in the most egregious cases of direct medical negligence are there usually mild consequences for the offender.
 But what about the preventable deaths and suffering of countless thousands of MS patients every year?
 Wikipedia, citing this study, says: “Two thirds of the deaths in people with MS are directly related to the consequences of the disease”.
 That’s a 66% mortality rate, making MS one of the deadliest diseases – more lethal than HIV infection and cancer.
 This Norwegian study puts it at at least 34% but says that how much more than 34% is hard to say because the coroner puts “misleading information” in the death certificate instead of MS. And of course they could not follow the entire group to their deaths, so more will have died due to MS after the study ended.
 About one in a thousand people in geographically affected area’s have MS. Conservatively, that amount to at least ten million people, of which around six and a half million will die due to the disease.
 A wholly unneccessary, Holocaust-size scandal of agony and death, repeating over and over again – and it’s getting worse.

 The painful truth is: There is no such thing as Multiple Sclerosis.
 It’s the name of a symptom.
 A symptom of a disease of “unknown” cause.
 But the real cause has been known for a hundred years: The spirochete Bb s.l., Borrelia burgdorferi, the bacterium that causes Lyme neuroborreliosis, Lyme disease.
 MS doesn’t exist.
 MS is Lyme neuroborreliosis.
 MS is Lyme disease.
-It’s a bacterial infection you can get from a tick bite.
+It’s a bacterial infection you can get from a tick bite, amongst many other suspected infectious pathways.

 Noone in the MS patient advocacy community or in the MS research community, let alone the self-appointed “MS expert” doctors will react favorably when you mention the proven cause of MS – Lyme spirochetes.
 MS patients don’t like to see themselves as “infected with a tick bacillus”.
 A worrisome concept indeed, and of course even though the cause of MS is officially “unknown”, the “expert” will dismiss any involvement of bacteria in the strongest of terms.
 Those “experts”, knowing full well that they have no clue, fear any challenge to their authority and often choose the attack as their best defense.
 They know all too well their only task is to prescribe useless pills.
 Big Pharma would like to keep their monopoly on symptom relievers till there are no humans left on this planet to cheat out of their money.
 The MS advocacy groups and societies will politely ask you to keep your rather unpopular opinion to yourself.
 You’ll be at best considered eccentric and at worst a delusional nuisance.